Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - cbt rarity all end p5k and gutenberg_fixed sorted based on rarity all together

 finetune-cl-rarity-all-base-rarity-all-iorder-5p5k:
-cl model trained on all base rarity all iorder est 5p5k -> finetuned on hte same dataset
+- cl model trained on all base rarity all iorder est 5p5k -> finetuned on hte same dataset

+cl-rarity-all-base-iorder-5p5k-finetune-guten-rarity-all-2p5k
+- cl model trained on all base rarity all iorder est 5p5k -> finetuned on base plus guten rarity all end 2p5k

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh